TheLeftExit/TheLeftExit.Memory/readme.md

 ---

-Implementing more robust structures based on those primitives is left to end-user, as the implementation and API may differ greatly depending on the usage scenario.
+Implementing more robust or fluent structures based on those primitives is up to end-user, as the implementation and API may differ greatly depending on the usage scenario.

-An example of such structure can be found in [Examples/RttiWalker.cs](TheLeftExit.Memory/Examples/RttiWalker) (not included in the build).